Chameleon (console): Second Chameleon prototype, questioning and end of project

-In response to the New York Toy Fair controversy surrounding the Coleco Chameleon, Retro VGS posted a series of new images to Facebook showing a new prototype in a clear case.
+A second prototype was shown at the American International Toy Fair in New York in February 2016, now branded as Coleco Chameleon.
+The display unit at the show elicited further controversy when the unit was alleged to be nothing more than a Super Nintendo Entertainment System model SNS-101 inside an Atari Jaguar case, due to the use of a SNES controller and the amount of electrical tape present in the show prototype.
+In response, Retro VGS posted a series of new images to Facebook showing a supposed new prototype in a clear case.
 Eventually members of the AtariAge.com forum discovered that the new prototype was another fake after finding that the motherboard visible in the clear case was actually an HICAP50B CCTV capture card rather than a game console motherboard.
 Retro VGS quickly removed the top-down image of the prototype from their Facebook page, but not before a comparison of the prototype and the HICAP50B capture card began circulating the internet.

 Shortly after the details of the second prototype began circling around the internet, YouTuber Brian Thomas Barnhart posted a video to YouTube detailing his experiences with the Chameleon after Mike Kennedy asked him to film the video for the Kickstarter campaign.
 In his video, Barnhart alleges that on two occasions Retro VGS was unable to provide a working prototype for filming, and that shortly before the Kickstarter was due to launch Kennedy asked him to record a short video of Kennedy presenting his call to arms, and several voice-overs to overlay on existing footage of the console.
 Barnhart ultimately refused to do so, citing that the voice-overs could be misused.
 Instead, Barnhart invited Kennedy to come on his show The Jag Bar and present the console, an offer that Kennedy ultimately turned down.
 Barnhart then continued by reading through the entire script that was allegedly provided to him by Retro VGS, which he later released online at atari.io.